carymrobbins/intellij-haskforce/README.md

   * Go to Preferences.
 Below the IDE Settings section locate JFlex.
 Set the path and skeleton to the idea/tools/lexer files.
 1. Set the project SDK to the IDEA SDK.
+1. Generate additional source files -
+  * On UNIX, run `tools/generate.sh`
+  * On Windows, open **src/com/haskforce/Haskell.bnf** and following the instructions in the comments.
 1. Right-click on the following directories and **Mark Directory As**:
   * `gen/` as Sources Root
   * `resources/` as Resources Root